Long-term international migration, provisional: year ending June 2025

 An asylum applicant (also referred to as "asylum seeker") is someone who makes a claim to be recognised as a refugee under the Refugee Convention.

 "Asylum" estimates in this bulletin refer to people who have claimed asylum in the UK.
 It includes people who claimed asylum after arriving in the UK via a regular route and those who claimed after arriving irregularly, for example, via small boats.
-To avoid double counting, it excludes anyone who was already a long-term migrant in the UK prior to claiming asylum.
+To avoid double counting, it excludes anyone who was already a long-term migrant in the UK before claiming asylum.
 For example, someone who arrived on a study visa and has been in the UK for at least a year before claiming asylum will be counted as a study migrant.

 British national